-How do I Maintain a Hustle?
+How To Maintain a Side Hustle

-If your work has to do with having reoccurring clients, then keep them coming back.
+That said, if your work has to do with having reoccurring clients, then keep them coming back.

 Specifically, the higher paying ones.

-Five high-paying clients beats ten low-paying clients.
+Because five high-paying clients beats ten low-paying clients.

+I haven’t made a business out of my most side hustles.
 So, I won’t give advice beyond a bit of hustling.